seasonedcc/composable-functions/README.md

 import { makeDomainFunction } from "https://deno.land/x/domain_functions/mod.ts";
 ```

-This documentation will use Node.JS imports by convention, just replace `domain-functions` with `https://deno.land/x/domain_functions/mod.ts` when using [Deno](https://deno.land/).
+This documentation will use Node.JS imports by convention, just replace `composable-functions` with `https://deno.land/x/composable_functions/mod.ts` when using [Deno](https://deno.land/).